ATTENTION: Parents who are frustrated, confused

 Community colleges and those with a low test score average, usually anything below a SAT score of 500, are considered safety schools.

-Because of the easy entry requirements, the Student Brand Strategy doesn’t apply.
+Because of the easy entry requirements, the Student Brand Strategy isn't relevant.
 The Strategy is specifically designed for the student who applies to a match school.

 3. Match schools are exactly that: the applicant’s GPA, grades and test scores “match” the numbers of the current freshman class.
 It signals a "right fit."